robertaak/weather-report/README.md

 #### Running the app

-- write $ php -S localhost:8000 in terminal to run the app
+- run php -S localhost:8000 in terminal to run the app